Mephisto405/OptaGen/README.md

 ## How-to-Build

-Please take a look at [how-to-build.txt](./how-to-build.txt) *I will write more detailed step-by-step description soon.
+Please take a look at [how-to-build.txt](./how-to-build.txt) *I will write a more detailed step-by-step description soon.

 ## How-to-Run

 Please take a look at the main [data generator code](./scripts/optagen.py) and the [feature visualizer code](./scripts/vis_feat.py)
-*I will write more detailed comment soon.
+*I will write more detailed comments soon.

 ### Data Configurations